outlandnish/fw-ghost-drive/Readme.md

-# Macchina M2 CAN Forwarder
+# Macchina M2 HID Emulator for Xbox Adaptive Controller

-Parses data from the Macchina M2 CAN transceivers and forwards along over UART.
+Wow that's a mouthful of a name!

-This project is used as the first stage of using car data to control an Xbox controller
+This firmware lets the Macchina M2 act as an HID Joystick using data from a car's CAN bus.
+When paired with an Xbox Adaptive Controller, it let's you play Xbox or PC games using your 🚗

-The project is currently setup to work with a Subaru BRZ.
-Future improvements: load a DBC file with signal definitions.
+The project is setup to work with a Subaru BRZ.
+Future improvements: load a DBC file with signal definitions to work with any car

 ## Supported Signals